Fxlando/chaosonsol/COMPLETION-STATUS.md

 - Examples and documentation

 **What's missing:**
-- Frontend UI/Web interface
-- Direct web application (backend is ready for it)
+- Automated regression tests & long-running monitors
+- Optional direct Raydium AMM features
+- Additional UI/UX refinement and analytics modules

 The backend is **100% functional** and ready.
-You can use it right now via code.
-The frontend web application needs to be built separately to connect to this backend.
+The frontend control panel is live on Netlify and connected to the backend; remaining work is focused on polish, automation, and extended features.